Noise-induced excitability: bloom, bust and extirpation in autotoxic population dynamics: Introduction

 Through a combination of stochastic simulations and approximate analytical treatment, we characterize the different dynamical regimes of the autotoxin system in terms of absorbing probabilities~\cite{Redner2002,Artime2018}.
 We show that slow toxin dynamics generate boom–bust cycles: rapid growth leads to toxin buildup and a subsequent collapse.
 At low densities, stochastic fluctuations can push the system into the absorbing extinction state.
 Because the noise amplitude scales inversely with carrying capacity (system size), large populations are likely to survive the low-density phase and recover, whereas small populations face a substantial risk of extirpation.

 For the proper parameter values, we observe threshold-like behaviour and extinction after the first boom-bust cycle.
 We have termed this regime as \emph{noise-induced excitability}, as it resembles properties of deterministic excitability \cite{Izhikevich2006}, i.e., threshold-like response and relaxation dynamics that can be repeatedly triggered.
 Yet, it differs fundamentally in that both the excitation threshold and the final absorption are noise-driven.
-While we focus on population dynamics, this concept of noise-induced excitability could be broadly applied in neuroscience \cite{Izhikevich2006}, chemical kinetics, eradication of epidemics after an outbreak \cite{vanHerwaarden1997}, viral clearance after an acute infection, and spatiotemporal excitability \cite{Vincenot2017}.
+While we focus on population dynamics, this concept of noise-induced excitability could be broadly applied in neuroscience \cite{Izhikevich2006}, chemical kinetics, eradication of epidemics after an outbreak \cite{vanHerwaarden1997}, viral clearance after an acute infection, total elimination of cancerous cells in cancer treatment \cite{Lopez2019,Ramirezvaila2023}, and spatiotemporal excitability \cite{Vincenot2017}.

+The paper is structured as follows: In Sec.~\ref{Sec:1}, the model and its derivation are described, and the deterministic counterpart is described.
+In Sec.~\ref{Sec:2}, we categorize and study the probability of the different trajectories of the system.
+In Sec.~\ref{Sec:3}, the results are discussed.
+Finally, in Sec.~\ref{Sec:5}, we introduce some concluding remarks and perspectives.